 Daria: Reap-Eat-View

-Originally published June, 2015.
+Originally published June 2015.

 Despite not being one for television shows and "tuning in" week after week, there are some contemporary shows that appeal to me from time to time, as well as some shows from my youth that I thoroughly enjoyed.
 Admittedly, a fair amount of them were cartoons that revolved around my favorite comic book characters.
-However, there was one particular cartoon show that did not fall into this category, which I remember watching in marathon sessions--or at least having it on the background for an extended period of time throughout a Saturday.
+However, there was one particular cartoon show that did not fall into this category, which I remember watching in marathon sessions--or at least having it in the background for an extended period of time throughout a Saturday.

-Daria was a character-focused cartoon on MTV that first aired in the late 90's and lasted into the early 2000's.
+Daria was a character-focused cartoon on MTV that first aired in the late 90s and lasted into the early 2000s.
 The entire series, along with its movies, was released on a DVD box set relatively recently, which I had purchased a few months ago.
 Such a decision proved extremely useful while I waited for my internet issues to be resolved and to have Netflix available once more.
 As a result, I've managed to go back and experience the show similar to how I remember watching it: binge sessions.
 Now that I've seen the series from beginning to end within a month and it's still fresh in my mind, I have some strong thoughts and opinions on the series.
 If you know the show yourself, would you expect it to hold up?

 Who Is Daria?